carolinux/dixit/README.md

 Install the SSH certificate on the production server by following the instructions here: https://certbot.eff.org/instructions?ws=other&os=ubuntufocal
-Configure the domain name dixit.lucidcode.ch to point to the IP of the production server From the server run `sh startprod.sh`
+Configure the domain name dixit.lucidcode.ch to point to the IP of the production server From the server run `sudo bash startprod.sh`